Kontenty/Parcel.js-boilerplate/README.md

 - jQuery
 - Bootstrap
 - Sass

-  And adds some conveniences<br>
+Additionally it adds some conveniences<br>
 Parcel.js hashes all output filenames so dist filder gets cluttered.
 That's why there is used rimraf - to clean dist folder.<br>
 Parcel loads all files referenced by index.html into one output folder.
 However some images loaded by js - i.e. defered or lazyloaded, will not.
 Those place in static folder, and will be copied by parcel-plugin-static-files-copy.

 ### How to use